 - Lower heat to a medium and pour in beef stock.
 Scrape off any flavour from the pan, then pour in cream.
 Give it a good stir and allow to simmer for 5 or so mins until it begins to thicken.
 Remove herbs and garlic, then add in blue cheese and chives.

 - Continue simmering until cheese has blended and the sauce has thickened.
 The stock, cheese and steak itself all taste fairly salty, so it's unlikely you'll need to season with salt, but a good pinch of black pepper is recommended.
+You can also pour in any resting steak juices at this point too for extra flavour!

 - Serve over steak and enjoy!